kartheekpnsn/chat-explore/README.md

 - **Limitation 1**: Currently only works with **two** users chat, **Group chats** doesn't work.
 - **Limitation 2**: Currently only works for Android exports. **iOS** not supported.

-## Update Patch

-- Added First to text feature in the plots
-- TODO: Sentiment over period of time, Usual Sentiment through out the 24 hours
-    - Can help in understanding if people are showing positive emotions in the morning and negative in the evenings.
-- TODO: Parser for iOS exports.

 ## Getting Started

 ### 1. Install Python 3+